When You Keep Fixing the Same Problems Over and Over

 What helps

-Instead of asking “How do we fix this right now?” try shifting to:
+Instead of asking “How do we fix this right now?” shift to a more systemic approach:

-• Pause before patching: If a fix feels rushed or obvious, it’s often incomplete
+If a fix feels rushed or obvious, it’s often incomplete.

-• Zoom out: Look at upstream and downstream impacts, not just the visible problem
+Look at upstream and downstream impacts, not just the visible problem.

-• Think long-term: Aim for solutions that still work months from now, not just this week
+Aim for solutions that still work months from now, not just this week.

 Listen to the podcast episode